Ram pressure stripping in the EAGLE simulation

 We now compare different measures of cumulative stripping from the analytic model, toy model integration, and simulation results to determine how much simple analytic models differ from simulation results and the causes of that difference.

 Figures \ref{fig5} and \ref{fig6} present stripping timescales from different models for the ionized and neutral gas, respectively.
-We note that these timescales are measured from the first timestep at which we begin tracking the galaxy, and thus depend on the distance from the cluster center at which the galaxy enters the cluster FoF group, as well as the trajectory of the galaxy through the cluster and the cluster properties (see Figure \ref{fig2}).
-The timescales are linearly interpolated from the stripped fraction at each timestep.
+We note that these timescales are measured from the initial time at which we begin tracking the galaxy, and thus depend on the distance from the cluster center at which the galaxy enters the cluster FoF group, as well as the trajectory of the galaxy through the cluster and the cluster properties (see Figure \ref{fig2}).
+The timescales are linearly interpolated from the stripped fraction at each model/simulation output.

-Because our toy and analytic models do not include star formation, gas particles that become stars by the end of each timestep are fully excluded from the gas particle population when computing the stripped fractions of gas for all of the models.
-Similar results are obtained if excluding at every timestep all the gas that will become stars by the last timestep at which the galaxy is considered.
+Because our toy and analytic models do not include star formation, gas particles that become stars by the next simulation output are fully excluded from the gas particle population when computing the stripped fractions of gas for all of the models.
+Similar results are obtained if excluding at each time all the gas that will become stars by the final simulation output at which the galaxy is considered.
 For the gas that is initially ionized, typically little of it becomes stars by the time that we cease tracking the galaxy: the range is $0.02\%$ to $17\%$, with median value $4\%$.
 However, for most galaxies a substantial fraction of the initial neutral gas is converted to stars by the time that we cease tracking them: the range is $1\%$ to $58\%$, with median $28\%$.
 We note that these values are the original mass in gas that is converted to stars; star particles in EAGLE lose mass over time that is added to nearby gas particles, based on a prescription for stellar mass loss.
 In the figures presented in this section, we express all stripped mass fractions as a function of the initial mass of the gas particles.